 - The mother lived until 104 and peacefully passed away in hospice care.

 - The property also has a reverse mortgage of roughly $500,000.
-The reverse mortgage was used to pay for her living expenses.
+The reverse mortgage is a way to pay for living expenses.

 - The mother had a total of five children.